oat-sa/taohub-articles/forge/Results And Events/data-presentation.md

     5. Export to CSV and native excel

 3.  **UtrStatistic** in this version, it gives a percentage of no null value for rows and column
-4.  **UtrFilter**: addes filter feature to the table according to a complex filter criteria.
+4.  **UtrFilter**: adds filter feature to the table according to a complex filter criteria.

 ### Structure of the table